ramonely/project/README.md

 <img width="300" alt="Screen Shot 2022-05-08 at 05 08 18" src="https://user-images.githubusercontent.com/17148816/167289670-d2a38dc2-115c-4767-b55f-5a1c1389de78.png">

-it will bring up this page for you to add the three pieces of information needed
+It will bring up this page for you to add the three pieces of information needed

 <img width="610" alt="Screen Shot 2022-05-08 at 05 08 48" src="https://user-images.githubusercontent.com/17148816/167289690-823d89fd-2e1b-4a38-8761-c0b6d4232cad.png">